rerishi/rerishi/README.md

 - 👋 Hi, I’m Rishav Singh
-- 👀 I’m interested in Software Testing
+- 👀 I’m an Automation Test Engineer
-- 🌱 I’m currently learning API Testing
+- 🌱 I’m currently Woking as a Senior Automation Engineer
 - 💞️ I’m looking to collaborate on Automation Testing Projects
 - 📫 How to reach me ... rishav3220@gmail.com